cocasema/micro-ROS-doc/Installation/NuttxLinux_WSBuild&Install.md

 1. **Build Nuttx binary**

-    Build the binary file that is going to be flashed on the microcontroller board
+    Build the binary file that is going to be flashed on the micro-controller board

     ```bash
         (cd ~/nuttx && tools/configure.sh ../apps/configs/olimex-stm32-e407/uros/)